December 18, 2015, by Laura Estrop

 Day 6: Get LinkedIn

 If you’re not familiar with LinkedIn, this video gives a pretty good overview of what it’s about.
 Effectively it’s a professional version of Facebook and a key part of your career toolkit.
 If you haven’t done so already, create a profile for yourself and get connecting.
 If you already have a profile, think about how you can enhance your use of LinkedIn by increasing your connections, researching jobs and companies or joining and contributing to groups.
-Find our more tips on making effective use of LinkedIn here.
+Find out more tips on making effective use of LinkedIn.

 Day 7: Get Social (1)